Chapter 8: React Implementation with Hooks

 - The ViewModel (

-sensorViewModel) - The observables (
+sensorViewModel) - The signals (

 data$,isLoading$,error$) - The commands (